All Products

 • Cost control

-• You want to obtain high cost efficiency in simple transcoding or lightweight media processing scenarios.
+• You want to implement simple transcoding or lightweight media processing services.

 For example, you want to generate a GIF image based on the first few frames of a video, or query the duration of an audio file or a video file.
-In this case, building a custom media processing system is cost-effective.
+In this case, building your own media processing system is more cost-effective.

-You can use a traditional self-managed architecture or the serverless solution to build your own transcoding services.
-This topic compares the two solutions and the procedure of the serverless solution.
+You can use a traditional self-managed architecture or a serverless solution to build your own transcoding services.
+This topic compares the two options and describes the procedure of deploying a serverless solution.

 Solutions

-As the IT technology develops, the services of cloud vendors are constantly improving.
+With the development of computer technology and the Internet, the products of cloud computing vendors are constantly maturing and improving.
 You can use Alibaba Cloud services, such as ECS, OSS, and CDN, to build an audio and video processing system to store audio and video files and accelerate playbacks of the files.

 image